 - 4 units of mathematics (Algebra I and above)

 - 3 units of natural science (at least two with laboratory)

 - 3 units of social studies

-- 2 sequential units of the same foreign language
+- 2 sequential units of the same world language

-- 2 elective units, preferably from English, mathematics, natural science, social studies, or foreign language areas
+- 2 elective units, preferably from English, mathematics, natural science, social studies, or world language areas

 Average SAT Score